elasticdog/transcrypt/README.md

     $ git show HEAD:<path-to-file> --no-textconv

+The `<path-to-file>` in the above command must be relative to the _top-level_ of the repository.
+Alternatively, you can use the `--show-raw` command line option and provide a path relative to your current directory:

+    $ transcrypt --show-raw sensitive_file

 ### Initialize a Clone of a Configured Repository

 If you have just cloned a repository containing files that are encrypted,